-Tier one credit, or "A" type credit, is one of the highest rankings issued by the nation's credit rating services.
+If you are in the process of buying a house, you may be hearing about Tier one credit or "A" type credit.
+This is one of the highest rankings issued by the nation's credit rating services.
 In general, it is applied to a consumer with a FICO score of 700 to 740 and above.
 A score of 660 to 699 would be considered average, or Tier 2 credit.

 An excellent credit score can open doors for a consumer as well as save them money on interest and fees.
 When a consumer has a Tier 1 rating, lenders can offer them low-interest loans with favorable terms.
 Ever see those car commercials that speak about "well-qualified buyers?"
 Chances are they are speaking about a Tier one scorer.
 Credit tiers are commonly used when negotiating car lease or loan terms.
 Excellent credit is seen as a positive indicator of the ability to pay obligations on time and live within one's means.